 How Many Dogs Are Spayed or Neutered?

-It’s difficult to pinpoint the exact amount of dogs who’ve been sterilized, but the AKC estimates that approximately 80% of dogs in the U.S. are altered.
+It’s difficult to pinpoint the exact amount of dogs who’ve been sterilized, as dog spaying and neutering statistics aren’t maintained in a single, centralized database.
+But the AKC estimates that approximately 80% of dogs in the U.S. are altered.

 Figures are even harder to come by in areas where studies are not regularly performed, such as Africa, Asia, South America, and Eastern Europe.
 Based on the high amount of street dogs in some of these locations, it’s safe to say spay and neuter rates likely aren’t as high.